stevenjnovotny/ROSPY_self_driving_car/README.md

     --output_directory=trained_models/trained_mn_model_6113/
 ```

 The results produced pros and cons for each model.
 The faster_rcnn_resnet101 model was more accurate and more reliable, but the model file was 190 MB and took >15 s to classify on the simulator.
-Perhaps on a real system (with a GPU) this would not take so long, but this made faster_rcnn_resnet101 impractical for this project.
+Perhaps on a real system (with a GPU) this would not take so long.
+Regardless, this speed issue made faster_rcnn_resnet101 impractical for this project.
 The ssd_mobilenet model, on the otherhand, was less reliable (not as consistently accurate) but was only 20 MB in size and classified in <0.7 s.
 Ultimately I chose to go with the ssd_mobilenet.

 An example of a test classification is shown below.
 The first is with faster_rcnn_resnet101 and the second is with ssd_mobilenet.